-Features of Alberta Street in Portland
+Features of Alberta Street

 Northeast Alberta Street is largely residential until it crosses Northeast 14th Avenue and becomes what is known informally as the Alberta Arts District.
 Although not considered a neighborhood in its own right, it’s a unique and dynamic area that attracts people from all over the city.

-Alberta Street, the main drag through the neighborhood, has many newly renovated retail storefronts and restaurant space.
+Alberta Street, the main drag through the neighborhood, has many newly renovated retail storefronts and restaurant spaces.
 These are mixed in with older businesses that have been there forever.
 The shopping area can now only be considered trendy.
 There is a strong focus on indie designers, handcrafted items, and boutique shops.

 Alberta Street Tour—Recommended

-To explore the Alberta Arts District, it’s best to wear comfortable shoes (or straddle a comfortable bicycle saddle) rather than drive, to appreciate all it has to offer.
+To explore the Alberta Arts District, it’s best to wear comfortable shoes (or straddle a comfortable bicycle saddle) rather than drive to appreciate all it has to offer.
 Start off on an empty stomach, too, because you’ll find plenty of diverse and delicious options along the way to fill it.
 Tin Shed is a popular eating attraction, a great spot for breakfast or brunch or what have you (but you might want to wait until after you try on some cool duds at Frock across the street, thus to avoid post-prandial bulging).
 Or there’s Fuel Cafe a couple of strides down the walk, favored by many for the coffee and breakfast nomz.

 If you brought some avid young readers along for your urban hike, they’ll love it when you stop in at Green Bean Books for a riffle through new and used children’s books.
 You’ll love it too when you see what else this great book shop has in store.
-Books (natch), comix, crafts, storytimes for the tykes, author readings, and even a deck and garden where you may relax while the youngsters explore.
+Books (natch), comix, crafts, storytime for the tykes, author readings, and even a deck and garden where you may relax while the youngsters explore.
 It’s not just a kid’s place, it’s a family place.

 For the artsy-craftsy set, nothing beats Collage, a shop where you can find everything your sewing, gluing, pasting, painting, etching, scissor-snipping heart could crave.
 There are even classes and workshops offered, and nationally-known artists are hosted often.

-Turn around, and your eyes are instantly drawn to the mural that covers the entire west-facing side of Community Cycling Center, a bicycling mainstay in Portland since 1994.
+Turn around, and your eyes are instantly drawn to the mural that covers the entire west-facing side of Community Cycling Center, a cycling mainstay in Portland since 1994.
 For many Portland cyclists, this is the reason to visit the district.
 The center stocks great refurbished bikes and frames, and offers repair facilities along with new and used parts and accessories.
 It’s much more than just a bike shop, though.
 Community Cycling Center provides programs and outreach for both adults and youth, and advocates for the ever-growing cycling community.
 The volunteer opportunities for both the seasoned cyclist and the neophyte are second to none.
-Grab a wrench (well, ask politely for one), help build or fix a bike, delight a kid or grown-up in need.
+Grab a wrench (well, ask politely for one), help build or fix a bike, and delight a kid or grown-up in need.

 Binks is a real favorite in the neighborhood for people who like good food and just-right cocktails.
 It’s the hangout of preference for many loyal patrons.
-The CruzRoom is another hip bar that hosts a variety of events.
-Best of all, you can partake in some of the best happy hour tacos in the area, both vegan and regular.

 Not last and far from least is the Alberta Rose Theatre, a historic movie house built in 1927 and closed in 1978, then renovated and re-opened as a beautiful entertainment venue where patrons may wine and dine and see local and international musicians.
 Nothing beats an evening of music and comestibles at the Alberta Rose.